Iran–Saudi Arabia relations: Challenged relations after escalation of Israel–Iran tensions

+Since the eruption of the Gaza war, Saudi Arabia has challenged the Abraham Accords when it re-established diplomatic relations with Iran.
+The Gulf states have favored regional diplomacy over war and de-escalation.
+In late 2024, the Abraham Accords appear to be stalled in light of the ongoing conflict in Palestine, Israel and the Lebanon.

+In April 2024 Iran revamped its relationships with Saudi Arabia with Khamenei receiving the Saudi King's letter and Saudi minister of Defense.

+In the 2025 Iran–Israel war, Saudi Arabia condemned the Israeli attacks and diplomatically supported Iran.

 Sectarian basis for tensions

 Historically, Iran–Saudi relationships have always been uncertain, something attributed to the different sects that the majority of populations in both countries follow.
 Saudi Arabia, which is a predominantly Sunni society, is skeptical of Shi'ite Iran's activities and influence in the Persian Gulf region.
 It is in this context that Iran-Saudi hostilities are sometimes seen as being the successor to Ottoman–Safavid relations.

 Leading Sunni and Shi'ite Clerics in both countries deemed each other's religious beliefs as incorrect for decades.
 An attempt was made by the Sunnis to take the Tomb of Imam Hussein, one of the important religious leaders of Shi'ite theology and the grandson of the Prophet Muhammad whose life is considered the main difference between Sunni and Shi'ite sects.
 Since then, tensions between both major sects of Islam, their followers, and their affiliates, have increased and this tension is considered unlikely to be resolved any time soon.
 According to Le Figaro, on 5 June 2010, King Abdullah of Saudi Arabia told Hervé Morin, then Defense Minister of France that: "There are two countries in the world that do not deserve to exist: Iran and Israel."

 In 2016, Grand Mufti Abdul-Aziz ibn Abdullah Al ash-Sheikh was replaced by Sheikh Saleh bin Hamid as the giver of the hajj sermon.
 The Grand Mufti had given the sermon every year since 1981, but was replaced in 2016 after claiming that the Shi'ite leaders of Iran "are not Muslims."